iliakolev/tree/README.md

 ## Credits

-Tree, although produced and maintained by one developer, could not have been possible without inspiration from an array of other projects.
+tree-starter-kit, although produced and maintained by one developer, could not have been possible without inspiration from an array of other projects.

 * **[inuitcss](https://twitter.com/inuitcss)** Powerful, scalable, Sass-based, BEM, OOCSS framework.